PietroSassone/kafka-java-service-demo/README.md

 In order to do so, there's a simple Spring Boot REST API implementation included in the project.
 The service has a local H2 DB connection, which is automatically set upd and started along with starting the service.
 The acceptance tests use Jersey REST client for calling the controllers of the service.
 At the moment there are no unit tests, as I wanted to demonstrate higher level testing.
 They may be added later.

+The service supports CRUD operations for Users and Products via web controllers.
+Also stores Purchase info received from Kafka.
+These entities have a limited dataset.
+In a real project they would store more data.
+Like currency and such.
+This is just a simple demo with limited data.

 **1. Pre-requirements for running the application**
 - Have Maven installed.